PgBiel/typst-tablex/README.md

 ## Features

 ### _Almost_ drop-in replacement for `#table`

+(**Update:** tablex's syntax was designed to be compatible with Typst tables created **up to Typst v0.10.0**.
+The new table features introduced in Typst v0.11.0 use syntax which isn't compatible with tablex, so it won't be a drop-in replacement in that case.
+However, tablex does have its own syntax for those features, as will be explained below!)

 In most cases, you should be able to replace `#table` with `#tablex` and be good to go for a start - it should look _very_ similar (if not identical).
 Indeed, the syntax is very similar for the basics: